 Mayer Brown’s experienced legislative strategy and advocacy team combines a wealth of policy knowledge with keen political instincts to solve challenging legislative and policy issues both internationally and at the federal, state and local levels.
 We have successfully represented clients across a range of industries, including telecommunications, energy, financial services, transportation and health care, among others.
 Anchored by our seasoned federal team in Washington, Mayer Brown’s practice is unique in its breadth, also drawing from deep reservoirs of talent and experience in Los Angeles, Chicago, Singapore and Brussels.

-Our team knows how to accomplish legislative and policy goals at the highest levels, with members who have served as United States secretary of commerce; two former US trade representatives (USTR); a member of Congress; several ambassadors; an associate attorney general of the United States; an attorney general for the State of Illinois; an attorney general for the State of California; a former policy director of the US House of Representatives Committee on Ways and Means; a former chief of staff and senior legal advisor to the Federal Communications Commission; a former chief counsel of Telecommunications and the Internet, for the US House Energy and Commerce Committee; and a host of lawyers and professionals from other top-level positions.
+Our team knows how to accomplish legislative and policy goals at the highest levels, with members who have served as United States secretary of commerce; two former US trade representatives (USTR); several ambassadors; an associate attorney general of the United States; an attorney general for the State of Illinois; a former policy director of the US House of Representatives Committee on Ways and Means; a former chief of staff and senior legal advisor to the Federal Communications Commission; a former chief counsel for the US House Energy and Commerce Committee’s Subcommittee on Telecommunications and the Internet; a former Chief Counsel and Deputy Administrator for the National Highway Traffic Safety Administration in the US Department of Transportation; and a host of lawyers and professionals from other top-level positions.

 The group understands the complex interplay between federal, state and local governments and leverages these interactions to most effectively achieve clients’ goals.
 We are active at all levels of government—in state capitals, major cities and Washington DC—and, of course, on both sides of the aisle.
 Unique among its peers, Mayer Brown utilizes its legislative strategy and advocacy experience to help advance legislation and policy that is directly related to significant government matters on which the firm also advises.
 This full-service approach ensures continuity of efforts and the type of seamless execution that has brought the firm praise.
 Our significant experience representing governmental entities provides tremendous insights that benefit our private sector clients, as we have a full understanding on how governmental entities operate.
 Leveraging our ties to the private sector, our primary strength is coordinating the joint efforts of companies and associations.
 We work with these partners to mobilize public information campaigns and build coalitions and grassroots campaigns.
 We combine this ability with our knowledge of how to leverage additional forces to impact the political process, whether through political action committees, advertising, drafting statutes and reports, crafting position papers, developing testimony or similar efforts.